๐ŸฅจIntro to Ethnic Studies

 Mismatch Theory

-• Claims affirmative action harms intended beneficiaries by placing students in institutions where they're academically underprepared relative to peers
+• Claims affirmative action harms its intended beneficiaries by placing students in institutions where they're academically underprepared relative to peers

-• Reflects broader debates about "fit" vs. "access"—whether opportunity means getting in or being set up to succeed
+• Reflects broader debates about "fit" vs. "access": whether real opportunity means getting admitted or being positioned to succeed once you're there

 Quick Reference Table